Aureole-zcg/Start/README.md

 # Start
 The first C repository.
 💻
-In memory of my freshman programming career。
+In memory of my freshman programming career.